postmanlabs/labs-docs/v6/postman/collection_runs/debugging_a_collection_run.md

 If you click on any request name in your collection run, you'll notice a tooltip appear.
 This tooltip has useful information about to your request, information you might need to figure out what went wrong.

 Expanding the `Response Body` section, we can see clearly that the response does not contain the cookie we expect.

-Moreover, upon expanding the `Response Headers` section, we see that the cookie was not sent at all.
+Moreover, when we expand the `Response Headers` section, we see that the cookie was not sent at all.
 We infer something must be wrong with the way Postman Echo handles cookies.
 We can now go ahead and patch this up in our API and try again.

 Note that only response bodies less than 300KBs are attempted to be displayed.
 Your response headers and bodies are never synced for security reasons.